by Robert Matthees > UX > Poduct (2016-12-20, updated 2019-02-03)

 The answer to this question unveils our deepest truth as it comes in the light of your present ability to physical and psychological interaction.
 Growing up and learning, we develop what enables us to perceive and do different things, and to do and perceive things differently.
 And every time, a new reality and new abilities will come up.

 Living in a world full of products is not just about using products.
 It's rather a relationship.
 Because the options you have to use a product are linked to your own development, patterns and knowledge.
-You couldn't use a bicycle when you were tiny, even it had this possibility.
+You couldn't use a bicycle when you were tiny, even it offered this possibility.
 Or you couldn't play football until you were able to walk.
 You probably didn't even had the idea of doing it ever until you could.
-Exactly like I hadn't a clue when I bought the old PONG console that I will use it here as an example for user experience.
+Exactly like I didn't had a clue when I bought the old PONG console that I will use it here as an example for user experience.
 It's an individual set of options and given abilities which forms our relationship to products.
 For these special relationships between products and users, Don Norman promotes the term "affordances".

 We live in a world full of tools and interaction.
 And using all these tools and being caused by other things, we actually don't live in the universe: we are part of it.
 And as we have to handle this situation, we like to handle it in a way which supports our needs in a nice way.
 We don't need long instructions, complicated patterns or unwanted outcomes.
-We like things which do what we expect and let us smile.
+We like things that do what we expect and let us smile.
 And as we don't go for a lot of theory first, it's nice to have self-explanatory products with signs and signifiers on our way.
 It's simple as that.

 We design to make the world a better place.
 It doesn't always go in the right direction.
 It sometimes goes wrong and even hurt.
 But it's fun and it's the way we are and how we live and experience.
 The world is our big design studio.